MRiabov/RepairsComponents-v0/dev/design_choices.md

 ML is done via inverse kinematics and can move in only -0.5< x <0.5, -0.5< y <0.5, 0< z <0.8 ranges.

 %% genesis note: quats are in WXYZ convention.

+%% note to self: RL is highly sample inefficient.
+It's stupid to use plain RL when VLAs are available. this is why, when looking for jobs, most people are asking for LLMs or VLMs and not RL.